tassig/ports/introduction to ports.md

 # Introduction to Ports

 Ports is a system that allows installing software on Axiom.
 It follows the Axiom convention for installing software.
-But it is not limited in its usage to Axiom, and Ports can possibly be used in other contexts.
+But it is not limited in its usage to Axiom, and Ports can possibly be used in other contexts and on other operating systems.

 ## Purpose of Ports

-Ports allows to build and install any open source software that follows the GNU conventions for software building and installing.
+Ports allows to build and install software from sources.
-A program can be run by invocation of a simple command: ./packageinstall.sh name_of_the_package

 ## Non-purposes of Ports (what it is not for)

 Ports is not a software distribution mechanism for all software.
-Ports is aimed at developers.
+Ports is aimed at developers, although it can certainly be used by non-developers.
-On Axiom, for instance distribution of software applications with a grpahical user interface is generally done via the Hutchr system.
+On Axiom, for instance distribution of software applications with a graphical user interface is generally done via the Hutchr system.

 It is much simpler to use Hutchr: a user does not have to build the software, does not need to use command line, and gets tight integration with Axiom done automatically by the Hutchr system.